skeema/skeema/doc/faq.md

 Please see the [requirements doc](requirements.md#responsibilities-for-the-user) for important notes relating to running Skeema safely in your environment.

+### Do schema changes get pushed automatically when I change files?

+No; the Skeema CLI is not a daemon.
+When using the CLI tool, schema changes only occur when you run `skeema push`.

+To achieve automated deployment, you may optionally wrap `skeema push` in custom automation.
+The CLI is designed to be easy to integrate into a pipeline, in terms of exit codes and STDOUT vs STDERR.
+Additionally, the [Skeema Cloud Linter](https://www.skeema.io/cloud/) is designed to provide configurable guardrails around pull-request-driven automation pipelines.

 ### How do I configure Skeema to use online schema change tools?

 The [alter-wrapper option](options.md#alter-wrapper) for `skeema diff` and `skeema push` allows you to shell out to arbitrary external command(s) to perform ALTERs.
 You can set this option in `~/.skeema` or any other `.skeema` config file to automatically apply it every time.
 For example, to always use `pt-online-schema-change` to perform ALTERs, you might have a config file line of: